Howard S. Marks of Oaktree Capital Management is one of the few investment gurus Warren Buffett respects.

 Get it on:

 Howard S. Marks is one of the most exciting investment thinkers active today.
-Investors such as Warren Buffett admire Marks because of his honest and unique opinions about the markets.
+Investors like Warren Buffett admire Marks because of his honest and unique opinions about the markets.
 Studying Marks’ writings and the books on his reading list can help you understand the markets and the investment process.

-Best of all, investment thinkers such as Marks can show you what investment and economics books you need to read and study.
-Marks shows that reading widely and having an open mind are two of the most attributes for a successful investor.
+Investment thinkers like Marks can show you what investment and economics books you need to read and study.
+Marks shows that reading widely and having an open mind are two of the most important attributes of a successful investor.

-A good library is one of the most valuable items in any investors’ tool kit.
-Howard Marks’ recommendations belong in any investors’ library.
+A good library is among the most valuable items in any investor’s toolkit.
+Howard Marks’ recommendations belong in any investor’s library.

 Related Articles: Finding Great Stocks With Stock Rover